Teen admits Florida shooting, police say

 Mr Cruz had been expelled from the school he has confessed to attacking and some students said they had joked "he's the one to shoot up the school".

-One former schoolmate, Chad Reuters, told Reuters Mr Cruz was an "outcast" who was "crazy about guns".
+One former schoolmate, Chad Williams, told Reuters Mr Cruz was an "outcast" who was "crazy about guns".

 His interest in weapons was apparent on his social media profiles, which Broward County Sheriff Scott Israel said were "very, very disturbing".